Michael Levi Rodkinson: Biography

 He changed his name to Rodkinson (after his mother's name "Radka") for unknown reasons.
 He lived in Germany for a period of time where he published some of his books, then moved to the United States and settled in New York City, where he worked as a publisher.
 Among his works is an uncompleted translation of the Babylonian Talmud to English.
 The translation was harshly reviewed, eliciting the derision of talmudists such as Kaufmann Kohler, who labeled Rodkinson a "sham scholar" for the many apparently misinformed or naive translations of common talmudical terms.

 Ephraim Deinard was a critic of Rodkinson and is described as a literary adversary.

-Rabbi Isaac M. Wise publically defended Rodkinson after he faced criticism in the pages of the American Jewish press.
+Rabbi Isaac M. Wise publicly defended Rodkinson after he faced criticism in the pages of the American Jewish press.

 Rodkinson collected many stories from his childhood amongst the Hassidim, and compiled these into books that he later published.
 These were among the first books to tell stories in Hebrew and Yiddish.
 (Until then, Hebrew was mostly used as a kind of Jewish and Rabbinic lingua franca for works of scholarship in letters, Talmud, halakha, philosophy, ethics, Kabbalah, and hassidut while Yiddish was used as a spoken language by Jews across Ashkenaz.)

 Rodkinson married three times; his oldest child with his first wife was Rosamond Rodkinson.
 She helped her father translate the Talmud and also traveled the world to gather support.
 His next child with his second wife was his son Max Rodkinson, a famous actor of the Yiddish theater in New York.
 Max changed his name to "Rudolph Marks" because his father did not want him to use the "Rodkinson" name as a Yiddish actor.
 After a few years of acting he left the stage and became a lawyer, taking back his original name.
 His third child also from his second wife was Norbert Mortimer Rodkinson, who also helped his father translate the Talmud into English.
 Michael Levi Rodkinson had another son and two daughters with his third wife.